Historical & Architectural Preservation / Historic Tax Credit

 How do I determine if a property is eligible for the historic tax credit?

-- You can pick up an application from the Baltimore City Commission for Historical and Architectural Preservation (CHAP) in our office or download the application.
+- You can request an application at the Baltimore City Commission for Historical and Architectural Preservation (CHAP) in our office.

 - Your property must be historically designated as a: